-5) A variety of methods / materials have been used to achieve firestopping including Rockwool and intumescent pillows.
+7) A variety of methods / materials have been used to achieve firestopping including Rockwool and intumescent pillows.

-6) Individual flat doors are predominantly FD30s rated composite doors sets manufactured by IG Doors.
-There is a single flat with a nominal FD30s timber flush door.
+8) Individual flat doors are FD30s rated composite doors sets manufactured by IG Doors.
+Except Flat 70 which appears to be a nominal FD30s timber door.

-7) The communal corridors, landing & staircases are protected by use of notional self-closing 44mm 30-minute timber fire doors with vision panels & 25mm stops, along with 30 minute notional hardwood fire screens with GWPP glazing (stairwell).
+9) The communal corridors, landing & staircases are protected by use of notional self-closing 44mm 30-minute timber fire doors with vision panels & 25mm stops, along with 30-minute notional hardwood fire screens with GWPP glazing (stairwell).

 It is recognised that these doors do not meet today's benchmark of a certified FD30s fire door /screen install however, because they were installed at the time of the building's construction and to the standard of that time they are deemed as acceptable so long as the doors /screens are free of damage and function as they were intended to do so.
-It has been recognised that all of the landing / staircase notional doors in this block have been upgraded with combined intumescent strips & cold smoke seals to enhance their original design and minimise departures from today's standards.
-Were minor shortcomings have previously been identified, actions have been created for corrective works for example, some doors have been re-lipped with hardwood.
+It has been recognised that all the landing / staircase notional doors in this block have been upgraded with combined intumescent strips & cold smoke seals to enhance their original design and minimise departures from today's standards.
+Where minor shortcomings have previously been identified, actions have been created for corrective works for example, some doors have been relipped with hardwood.